yuu-1st/minecraft-pixel-art/README.md

-# generateMinecraftPixelArt
+# minecraft-pixel-art
-This is a library for generating Minecraft pixel pictures and checking the generated pixel pictures.
+This is a library for generating Minecraft pixel arts and checking the generated pixel arts.